Brooklyn-Style/Magic_Roll/README.md

 Punctuation is almost entirely on the inner index column except for `?`.
 I needed to make room for the repeat key so it got pushed to the outer pinky column, with the rest of the symbols being put on another layer.

 `Repeat` was put on the index since I didn't have a free thumb key for it and wasn't willing to give up magic on either side.
-Thankfully, this placement doesn't really cause any problems, despite introducing a few SFBs; they can be fixed with magic or alt-fingering.
+This placement doesn't really cause any problems though, as the new SFBs can be fixed with magic or alt-fingering.

 Additionally, this key doesn't just repeat the last letter:
-- `H@` → `HT`. `HH` is extremely uncommon. `HT` becomes a roll.
+- `H@` → `HT`. `HH` is extremely uncommon so I made `HT` a roll instead.
-- `Q@` → `QU`. `QQ` is even more uncommon. `U` is two rows above `Q`, making it a little uncomfortable to type normally.
+- `Q@` → `QU`. `QQ` is even more uncommon and since `U` is two rows above `Q`, it's little uncomfortable to type normally.
+I prefer to just use the right magic key for `QU` though.
 - `Backspace` after repeats and in all other situations.
 This brings up the index's usage and gets backspace off the pinky.

 #### *Right Half:*